-Levels include 'BASIC', 'ADVANCED', and 'PROFESSIONAL'.
+Levels include 'EVALUATION', 'BASIC', 'ADVANCED', and 'PROFESSIONAL'.
 Ensure the activated license level matches the purchased or acquired license.

 The 'BASIC' license allows BruControl to control one Serial Interface.
 The 'ADVANCED' license adds the ability to control unlimited Serial and Network connected Interfaces.
 The 'PROFESSIONAL' license adds the ability for third-party applications to communicate with the BruControl application via a Data Exchange Protocol.
+'EVALUATION' licenses mirror 'ADVANCED' license level functionality.